 To optimize the light from this large window and to match the height of the curtains over the sliding door also in this room, I opted for an outside mount and hung it about 6 inches above the window trim.
 Hanging window treatments higher and wider than your windows is always a good idea though.
 It helps the windows look larger and blocks less light when the shades are open, and it tricks the eye into seeing uniformity between all the windows and doors in a room, even if they are all different heights.

-For the most part, these flat Roman shades are straightforward to make.
+For the most part, these custom flat Roman shades are straightforward to make.
 It’s just a rectangle with rings attached, no pleats or anything fancy to factor in.
 However, it challenged my ability to draw a straight line.
 Who knew it could be so difficult?
 I drew the rectangle for the face fabric at least 3 times, and I don’t mean a tweak here or there 3 times, erasing-the-whole-thing-and-starting-all-over 3 times.
 Dan finally helped me see the pattern was printed on the fabric crooked.
 Ah!
 Sanity restored!
 I’m planning to share a tutorial once I get the other shade done, and I think a bit on how to draw a straight line might be helpful.
 Anyone else struggle with this?
 Am I alone in this struggle?

 One more house project, done!
 One step closer to a more finished, functional, and beautiful home.
 Flat Roman shades are a relatively easy DIY project to add color and interest to your room.
 They block the sun, provide privacy, and add a structured splash of color to liven up your home.

 What beauty and function have you added to your home lately, DIY or not?
 Do you have any Roman shades in your home?
 Love them or leave them?